angiedickson24/osticket-prereqs/README.md

 <p>
-Now we'll need to enable Internet Information Services.
-You can search for Control Panel in the search bar at the bottom, then click Uninstall a Program, then Turn Windows features on or off, then check the box next to Internet Information Services.
+Now we need to enable Internet Information Services.
+Click Uninstall a Program, then Turn Windows features on or off, check the box next to Internet Information Services.
 We'll also need to enable CGI under World Wide Wide Services -> Application Development Features.
 </p>
 <br />